PRETgroup/goFB/README.md

 This program is a compiler for IEC61499 Function Blocks.
 Currently, there is support for IEC61499 to C, and experimental support for IEC61499 to VHDL.

+goFB was inspired by the [FBC](https://www.researchgate.net/publication/224453746_Efficient_implementation_of_IEC_61499_function_blocks) compiler, and internally functions in a similiar way.

+The goal of the goFB project is to create a complete toolchain for IEC61499 construction, validation, and compilation.
+For construction purposes [goTFB](https://github.com/kiwih/goTFB) is under development, and for compilation purposes this project is under development.

+## Support

+goFB currently supports the following aspects of the IEC61499 standard [x] Basic Function Blocks
+[x] Composite Function Blocks
+[x] Resources
+[x] Devices
+[] Systems

+### Special Extensions

+It also supports an extension known as Hybrid Function Blocks (HFBs), which is currently pending publication.
+To examine support for HFBs, check out the `examples/c_odes` folder.
+The `-cvode` flag for goFB enables support for CVODE integration when compiling *ODE Algorithm Language*.

 ## Build instructions

 Build support is for the Windows environment only, as the IEC61499 IDE that is recommended for use with this project is [BlokIDE](http://timeme.io), which only runs on Windows.